lnbits/nostrmesh/README.md

 ## Nostrmesh Examples

+### Single node

-A node will wait and search for other nodes to connect to.
+The node will wait and search for other nodes to connect to.

 ![mesh1](https://github.com/lnbits/nostrmesh/assets/33088785/e62b090f-b6b2-4e9a-afda-8f330c6c2f35)

+### Connecting to another node

 To connect to a peer a node must:
 * be in close enough proximit